mtas245/EduSub_Project/README.md

 ---

-### 10. Prevent Double Booking / Secure Assignment
+### 10. Prevent Double Booking
 **User Story:**
-As the system, I want to prevent multiple teachers from accepting the same request so that scheduling conflicts are avoided.
+As an admin, I want to prevent multiple teachers from accepting the same request so that scheduling conflicts are avoided.

 **Description:**
 When a substitute teacher tries to accept a request, the system checks whether the request has already been accepted by another teacher.
 If so, the system blocks the action and informs the user.